dremendes/emojiselector/README.md

 This software as currently is is not intended for public use as it is not complete.
 For now it only features a handful emojis I need most to talk to my girlfriend

+# TODO
+   1. Store user create emojis sequences
+      Must add buttons for space and line-break to allow this...
+   2. Full Text Search by emoji description and tags
+   3. Import / Export user create emojis sequences

 # Compiling from source

 ``$ gcc `pkg-config --cflags gtk+-3.0` -o emojiSelector emojiSelector.c `pkg-config --libs gtk+-3.0` ``